 Accessed from Iquitos in Peru’s northern Amazon, the Pacaya Samiria National Reserve is one of the largest of Peru’s protected areas.
 This is a mostly flooded area of Amazon Rainforest best experienced on a rainforest cruise.

-Protecting just over 2 million hectares of tropical forest, within the Pacaya Samiria Reserve you can find an incredible diversity of animals and plants.
+The reserve protects just over 2 million hectares of tropical forest.
+Within this vast expanse of rainforest, you can find an incredible diversity of animals and plants.

 The tributaries here are often blackened by nutrient-rich waters.
 This causes the water to perfectly reflect the trees and sky giving the Pacaya Samiria its other name of ‘The Forest of Mirrors.’

-In addition to spectacular scenery, enjoy watching pink river dolphins, colorful birds, several different monkeys, and tall trees with orchids and bromeliads perched on the branches.
+In addition to spectacular scenery, enjoy watching many different animals.
+Spot pink river dolphins, colorful birds and several different monkeys.
+You will also find giant trees with orchids and bromeliads perched on the branches.

 Attractions in Peru’s Rainforest